An application of $p$-adic integration to the dynamics of a birational transformation preserving a fibration: Introduction

 \section{Introduction}

 Let $f\colon X\rato X$ be a birational transformation of a complex projective manifold.
-A natural question when studying the dynamical properties of $f$ is the existence of an equivariant meromorphic fibration, i.e. of a dominant meromorphic map with connected fibres $\pi\colon X\rato B$ onto a projective manifold and of a birational transformation $f_B\colon B\rato B$ such that the following diagram commutes:
+A natural question when studying the dynamical properties of $f$ is the existence of an equivariant rational fibration, i.e. of a dominant rational map with connected fibres $\pi\colon X\rato B$ onto a projective manifold and of a birational transformation $f_B\colon B\rato B$ such that the following diagram commutes:

 The transformation $f$ is called \emph{imprimitive} (see \cite{MR3431659}) if there exists a non-trivial $f$-equivariant fibration (i.e. such that $0<\dim B<\dim X$), and primitive otherwise; the study of imprimitive birational transformations should intuitively be simpler than primitive ones, as their dynamics decomposes into smaller dimensional dynamical systems: the base and the fibres.
 The goal of the present paper is to study the action on the base induced by an imprimitive transformation.
-Our main result is the following:
+When $\pi$ is (birationally equivalent to) the canonical fibration of $X$, some finite index subgroup of $\Bir(X)$ acts as the identity on $B$; this is a consequence of the finiteness of the pluricanincal representations, see \cite{MR0506253}.
+Our main result is the following generalization:

 \begin{THM} Let $X$ be a complex projective manifold and let $f\colon X\rato X$ be a birational transformation.
-Suppose that there exist a meromorphic fibration $\pi\colon X\rato B$ onto a projective manifold $B$ and a pseudo-automorphism $f_B\colon B \rato B$ such that $f_B\circ \pi=\pi\circ f$.
+Suppose that there exist a dominant rational map $\pi\colon X\rato B$ onto a projective manifold $B$ and a birational transformation $f_B\colon B \rato B$ such that $f_B\circ \pi=\pi\circ f$.
 Assume that \begin{enumerate} \item the Kodaira dimension $\kappa (X)$ of $X$ is non-negative; \item $f_B$ preserves a big line bundle $L$. \end{enumerate} Then $f_B$ has finite order. \end{THM}